 Execute the Contract: Prior to shipping or at pick-up, Trainz will have you sign the contract, and provide fully executed copies of the contract to you.

-Prepare the Collection for Sale: Shortly after the collection reaches Trainz headquarters, our Production Team will unbox the collection, inventory each piece, lot items appropriately, take photographs, copywrite the auction descriptions and send the items to Final Approval for review by our resident train experts.
+Prepare the Collection for Sale: Shortly after the collection reaches Trainz headquarters, our Production Team will unbox the collection, inventory each piece, lot items appropriately, take photographs, copywrite the product descriptions and send the items to Final Approval for review by our resident train experts.

 List the items: Once inventoried, photographed, written up and approved, the items will be automatically listed to the appropriate Auction marketplace by our proprietary software.

-Make Payment: We request a check from our Accounting Department, which is mailed per on the Payment Terms described in your Auction Agreement.
+Make Payment: We request a check from our Accounting Department, which is mailed per on the Payment Terms described in your Consignment Agreement.
 Please note that a Pick-fee (or Shipping Fee, if applicable) may be assessed based on the collection size and location, and this fee will be deducted from the first payment(s) due.